tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 All of these examples do the simplest form of backtracking.
 For example, when they've looped through all values of `c`, they jump up to the `b` for-loop to get the next value of `b`.
 It's never the case that they jump from `c` to `a`.
-This is a limitation, since in some problems it might be (vastly) more efficient to backtrack to some other value.
+In some problems it might be (vastly) more efficient to backtrack to some other value, but it can't happen with this search algorithm.

-The non-Prolog functions are not quite the same as the Prolog one because Prolog lets you stop after you get any solution, while the other functions run to completion.
-However, you could simulate Prolog using generators in Python, or goroutines in Go.
+The non-Prolog functions are not quite the same as the Prolog one because Prolog lets you stop after you get any solution, while the others run to completion.
+However, you could get solutions one at a time using generators in Python, or goroutines in Go.

 ## Generating Bit Strings

 Suppose we want to generate a list of all bit strings of length n.
+For example, all the bit strings of length 2 are 00, 01, 10, and 11.

-One way to do this relies on this tiny knowledge base:
+One way to do this in Prolog relies on this tiny knowledge base:

 ```prolog
 bit(0).